swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 * Calls `generate_report` from `src/monitor_drift.py` to build the Evidently
   snapshot
 * Writes the snapshot to the storage-bucket-backed Evidently workspace
-* Uploads the JSON drift summary to the storage bucket
+* Uploads the HTML and JSON drift reports to the storage bucket

 ```py title="src/monitor_cloud.py"
 import os